TF Keras Applications EfficientNetB0

 In this tutorial, we demonstrate how to compile and run inference with the TF Keras Applications EfficientNetB0 model

-for image classification using the RBLN Python API
+for image classification using the RBLN Python API.

 Setup & Installation